BerWalker/WebSentry/README.md

 - **Cross-Site Scripting (XSS)**: Scans for XSS vulnerabilities by injecting payloads into web input fields and analyzing the responses.
 - **SQL Injection**: Detects potential SQL Injection vulnerabilities by injecting payloads into query parameters and examining the server responses.
-- **User-friendly Menu**: Interactive command-line interface for selecting the type of scan and input parameters.
 - **Custom Payload Lists**: Allows the use of custom payload lists for scanning.

 ## Requirements